Trevohack/DynastyPersist/README.md

 # DynastyPersist

-A Linux persistence tool!
+* A Linux persistence tool!

-# Linux Persistence Script

-A powerful and versatile Linux persistence script designed for various security assessment and testing scenarios.
+* A powerful and versatile Linux persistence script designed for various security assessment and testing scenarios.
 This script provides a collection of features that demonstrate different methods of achieving persistence on a Linux system.

 ![GitHub](https://img.shields.io/github/license/trevohack/DynastyPersist)
 ![GitHub stars](https://img.shields.io/github/stars/trevohack/DynastyPersist)